Pathway To Premier: Entergy's - GuruFocus.com

 Originally published in Pathway to Premier: 2022 Integrated Report

-Entergy's 2022 Integrated Report focuses on a number of key sustainability and ESG initiatives, including our business strategy.
-Read on for an overview of Entergy's approach to sustainability and view our full report at integrated report.entergy.com.
+Entergy's 2022 Integrated Report focuses on a number of key sustainability and ESG initiatives, including our sustainability strategy.
+Read on for an overview of Entergy's approach to sustainability and view our full report at integratedreport.entergy.com.

-Entergy is uniquely positioned to grow and support a rapidly expanding industrial base while creating a cleaner and more resilient system to serve our customers and communities.

-Entergy is advancing our sustainable business objectives with a momentum fueled by Gulf region advantages and strategic alignment with the goals, desires and opportunities of our key stakeholders - customers, employees, communities and owners.
-For us, sustainability is our business strategy.
+At Entergy, measuring our success starts with how well our customers and communities are thriving.
+In 2022, we amplified our longstanding initiative to improve lives, build businesses and create prosperity through a number of customer and community assistance programs.

 View additional multimedia and more ESG storytelling from Entergy Corporation on 3blmedia.com.